chrispysoft/castor/README.md

 ### Stream Output
 To enable, set `stream_out_url` to a valid icecast url.
 Retry interval on errors: 5 sec.

+### Web Control
+Castor can be monitored and controlled through its built-in API and web server, operating **independently of any external APIs**.
+Use for maintenance only and expose service with care.

 ## Known Issues

 - Fallback stops and starts at the same track position without fading in/out